 Data Analytics

-Effective data analysis is the decisive value driver in the context of Industry 4.0 and Smart Factory.
-Only when it is possible to aggregate and analyze big data, i.e. the enormous amounts of data generated in IoT environments, in such a way that they can be used effectively, they get real value.
-Modern data analytics methods make it possible for the first time to analyze completely unstructured data in real time and to quickly change the data structure to be analyzed at any time - something that ERP systems and relational databases were previously unable to do.
+Effective data analysis are a key value driver in industrial digitalization.
+The aim here is to aggregate and analyze big data in such a way that it can be used effectively.
+Corresponding tools make it possible, for example, to analyze completely unstructured data in real time and to quickly change the data structure to be analyzed at any time – something that ERP systems and relational databases were previously unable to do.
 Various approaches are possible:

 Potential wasted when using Big Data and Data Analytics